21 Panel data

 12 " + 5" 782

 The parallel trends assumption is likely subtly violated because of regression-to-the mean effects in test scores, but not in a way likely to be detected using the usual “parallel trends plots” used in the literature.
-A researcher seeing the underlying data-generating process is likely to find it very easy the imagine the “can-opener” of parallel trends we discussed in Chapter 19.
+A researcher seeing the underlying data-generating process is likely to find it very easy to imagine the “can-opener” of parallel trends we discussed in Chapter 19.
 To paraphrase Macbeth: “Is this a [can-opener] which I see before me, The handle toward my hand?
 Come, let me clutch thee.
 I have thee not, and yet I see thee still.
 Art thou not, fatal vision, sensible To feeling as to sight? … Thou marshal’st me the way that I was going [i.e., to use DiD], And such an instrument I was to use.”↩︎

-See Gartner (2011).↩︎
+See Gartner (2011): https://go.unimelb.edu.au/yww8.↩︎

-See here for details on the construction of this data set.
-This likely mirrors a process used for Li et al. (2018) itself.↩︎
+package for details on the somewhat manual construction of this data set: https://github.com/iangow/farr/blob/main/data-raw/create_undisclosed_names.R.
+This likely mirrors a process used for Li et al. (2018) itself.↩︎See the source code for the

 Any gaps are filled in by extending the